explosion/spaCy/website/docs/usage/projects.md

 specify the destination paths and a checksum, and leave out the URL.
 When your teammates clone and run your project, they can place the files in the respective directory themselves.
-The [`project assets`](/api/cli#project-assets) command will alert about missing files and mismatched checksums, so you can ensure that others are running your project with the same data.
+The [`project assets`](/api/cli#project-assets) command will alert you about missing files and mismatched checksums, so you can ensure that others are running your project with the same data.

 ### Dependencies and outputs {#deps-outputs}